Subspace recursive Fermi-operator expansion strategies for large-scale DFT eigenvalue problems on HPC architectures: Results and Discussion

 \section{Results and Discussion}

-In order to assess the accuracy and performance of the proposed methods, we employ synthetic matrices representative of the subspace projected Hamiltonians ($\Hmatp$) arising in DFT calculations.
-To this end, the matrix $\Hmatp$ is constructed in such a way that the spectral width is smaller and remains constant with increase in matrix size.
-We choose $H^{p}_{ij} = H^{p}_{ji} = e^{-d * |i - j|} * \sin(i + 1)$, and the matrix sizes used were $8192\times8192$, $16384\times16384$, $32768\times32768$, and $65536\times65536$.
-The multinode CPU study was done on PARAM Pravega having Intel Xeon Cascade Lake 8268 CPU (2.9 GHz) with 48 cores (96 threads) on each node, while multinode GPU study was done on a local lab cluster having 16x (8 on each node) NVIDIA Tesla V100 GPUs with 32 GB of memory.
+To assess the accuracy and performance of the proposed methods, we employ synthetic matrices representative of the subspace projected Hamiltonians ($\Hmatp$) arising in pseudopotential DFT calculations.
+To this end, the matrix $\Hmatp$ is constructed so that the spectral width is smaller and remains constant with an increase in the matrix size (indicative of an increase in the system size of a given material system).
+We choose the matrix elements of $\Hmatp$ such that $H^{p}_{ij} = H^{p}_{ji} = e^{-0.5 * |i - j|} * \sin(i + 1)$, and the matrix sizes investigated in this study are $8192\times8192$, $16384\times16384$, $32768\times32768$, and $65536\times65536$.
+The number of occupied states ($N_{occ}$) is chosen to be around 90\% of the dimension of the matrix in the case of zero-temperature density matrix, while in the case of the finite-temperature density matrix, the number of occupied states (including fractionally occupied) is chosen to be 85\% of the dimension of the matrix.
+We compare the performance of different implementations of RFOE (Z-RFOE, A-Z-RFOE, T-RFOE) and explicit diagonalization of $\Hmatp$ using the ELPA~\cite{ELPA,ELPA2} library employing two-stage diagonalization algorithm (CPU-ELPA2, GPU-ELPA2) on both multi-node CPUs and GPUs.

+The multi-node CPU study used the PARAM PRAVEGA supercomputer equipped with 584 nodes.
+Each node has 2 Intel Xeon Cascade-Lake 8268, 2.9 GHz processors with 48 physical cores per node.
+The nodes are integrated with a BullSequana XH200 Mellanox HDR 100Gbps Infiniband interconnection using FAT-Tree topology for MPI.
+On PRAVEGA, we have compiled our codes using the libraries --- GCC/11.2.0, INTEL-MKL/2020, INTEL-MPI/2019.10.317.
+The multi-node GPU study was done on SUMMIT (Oak Ridge Leadership Computing Facility) supercomputer equipped with 4608 IBM Power System AC922 nodes with two IBM POWER9 processors (42 physical cores) and six NVIDIA Volta V100 GPUs in each node.
+Summit nodes are connected to a dual-rail EDR InfiniBand network providing a node injection bandwidth of 23 GB/s.
+On SUMMIT, we have compiled our codes using the libraries NVIDIA CUDA/11.0.3, GCC/9.1.0, IBM Spectrum-MPI/10.4.0.3, and OPENBLAS/0.3.15-omp